radish-es/radishgroup/content/docs/files/directories.md

     |  longer_article.md
     |  ...

-notes
-|  202110130914.md
-|  202201041245.md
-|  202203211522.md
-|  ...

 resources
 |  howtotakenotes.pdf

 ```

 For most purposes, you should *not* need to create a new NextCloud directory.
-Anytime you want to ensure that it is easy to retrieve a file in the future, consider what tags should be included with the file itself (see [Frontmatter](../frontmatter)).
+Anytime you want to ensure that it is easy to retrieve a file in the future, consider what tags and other metadata should be included with the file itself (see [Front Matter](../frontmatter)).